 When you restore the iPhone with iTunes, for example, when iPhone is locked or gets stuck at recovery mode/DFU mode, white Apple screen of death, iTunes may ask you to update the iPhone.
 So why not restore iPhone without iTunes?

 FonePaw iOS System Recovery can be a better alternative to iTunes.
 It can help you with many software problems on iPhone/iPad, such as iPhone that won't turn on, iPhone stuck at white Apple screen.

 Restore abnormal iPhone and iPad to normal status in one click, including dead, frozen, locked iPhone/iPad;

 Repair iPhone/iPad in two modes: standard mode (do not wipe data); advanced mode (wipe data);

 Follow the way below to check whether it works for you.

 STEP 1.
 Download and launch the program on your PC/Mac.

 STEP 2.
 Click Start.
-Then connect your frozen iPhone XS/XR/X/8/8 Plus/7/7 Plus/6s to PC.
-The program should detect the software problem on your iPhone and allow you to choose Standard Mode or Advanced Mode to restore the iPhone.
+The program allows you to choose Standard Mode or Advanced Mode to restore the iPhone.
 Click Standard Mode if you don't want to lose data on the iPhone.
-Then, follow the on-screen tutorial to put your iDevice into recovery mode or DFU mode.
+Then, connect your iPhone 11/XS/XR/X/8/7 to computer follow the on-screen tutorial to put your iDevice into recovery mode.